dliferova/dliferova/README.md

 # Hi there 👋

-:woman_technologist: My name is Daria and I`m a junior frontend developer.
+:woman_technologist: My name is Daria and I`m a frontend developer.

 + I love create adaptive and user-friendly web sites and apps by using responsive interface design principles.
 + I am really into professional styling, responsive and mobile design, web accessibility combined with React development.